The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 We walk each section from north to south over six days, returning each night to our comfortable hotel.

 The dyke transverses hugely diverse scenery along its route.
-To some the southern section through the Black Mountains past the ruins of Tintern Abbey and Llanthony Priory will be the highlight.
-Others might prefer the Clwydian Hills and the relatively modern aqueducts on the Llangollen canal.
-However, some who walk the mid section through the Welsh Marches may consider that more rolling countryside and appealing market towns offer a very different but equally appealing experience.
+Some might prefer the views of the Clwydian Hills and the relatively modern aqueducts on the Llangollen canal that the northern section offers.
+Others who walk the mid-section through the Welsh Marches may consider that the more rolling countryside and appealing market towns offer a very different but equally appealing experience.
+However to some the southern section through the Black Mountains past the ruins of Tintern Abbey and Llanthony Priory will be the highlight.
 We suggest you try all three sections before deciding on your favourite.
 If you walk all three routes the total walking distance is about 186 miles, which is slightly longer than the official path.
-This is due to short walks to and from the trail.
+This is due to short walks to and from the trail

 The Southern Section